 Don’t we just need to build more housing?

 What laws will be impacted by the initiative?

 The initiative enables any state law that directly impacts land use planning and zoning to be overridden by a local law, including density bonus, Housing Element requirements, Housing Accountability Act approval requirements, and certain aspects of the Regional Housing Needs Assessment (RHNA).
 State land use planning laws that address legitimate statewide interests such as coastal protection and large infrastructure projects will continue to supersede any conflicting local laws.

 What about the environment and housing equity?

 The initiative was written to ensure full compliance with all state environmental laws and all fair housing and anti-discrimination laws.
 The initiative does not conflict with the California Environmental Quality Act (CEQA), and in fact it helps local agencies ensure that new development gets sufficient environmental review and protections.
 Single family neighborhoods are not inherently discriminatory, and many people of color own and rent homes in these neighborhoods that represent the main means of building wealth for them.
 Now that BIPOC single family neighborhoods exist, Our Neighborhood Voices finds it ironic and disturbing that there is an effort to undermine and devalue the importance of single family homes.
-For more details about how the initiative interacts with these laws, please read our land use attorneys’ expert legal opinion, available here.

 How will the initiative become law?